 Vivobarefoot is perhaps the biggest proponent of the barefoot shoe movement.
 While most of today's best women's walking boots and best men's walking boots feature sturdy soles and thick padding, this brand strips away all that in favour of footwear that allows your feet to 'feel' the ground as you walk.
 There's an argument that this style of boot is good for foot health and posture.

-The Vivobarefoot Tracker II FG hiking boots (RRP £190 / £240) are aimed at lovers of this minimalist movement, and sits in a lineup with the Vivobarefoot Tracker Forest ESC, which have been adapted specifically for tricky terrain.
+The Vivobarefoot Tracker II FG hiking boots (RRP £200 / US$260) are aimed at lovers of this minimalist movement.
+It's one of a selection of models that have been adapted specifically for tricky terrain (head to our Vivobarefoot Tracker Forest ESC review or Vivobarefoot Primus Trail II FG walking shoe review for a look at two other options).
 Read on for our full Vivo Barefoot's Tracker II hiking boot review.

 The Tracker IIs are made with soft, supple leather but also sport a surprisingly solid toe box, which gives good protection when you're on uneven terrain.
 The high padded ankle cuff can be laced tightly for good support, and the sole has 4mm lugs (these are the indentations that grip the ground) that offer decent traction on dry ground and rocks, although we found they weren't deep enough to take on thick mud – save these boots for established, well-groomed trails.
 The Trackers also have minimalist leather looks that make them easy to wear casually with jeans as well as for more adventurous hikes.

 What stood out on test is how delightfully lightweight these boots feel to wear compared to other, clunkier hiking boots – if you find most designs weigh you down, you'll love how freeing the Trackers feel underfoot.
 They may be constructed with leather but these boots feel very supple straight out of the box, moving and flexing along with your foot as you walk.
-Vivo Barefoot reckon their designs are ‘foot-shaped, not shoe-shaped'.
-This is definitely true in the wide toe box, where there's plenty of room for your feet to splay out, but we found thee boots quite tight around the bridge of the foot, so it's definitely worth trying a half-size up, especially if you want to wear these boots with thick socks.
+Vivobarefoot reckons its designs are ‘foot-shaped, not shoe-shaped'.
+This is definitely true in the wide toe box, where there's plenty of room for your feet to splay out, but we found these boots quite tight around the bridge of the foot, so it's definitely worth trying a half-size up, especially if you want to wear these boots with thick hiking socks.

 Once you've got the right size for you, they do deliver relaxing, almost slipper-like comfort.
 The boots are also surprisingly warm despite their light weight thanks to a thermal insole, which you can swap out for a lighter insole for summer hikes.
 A waterproof lining coupled with leather's naturally water-resistant properties make them waterproof enough to put up with a storm.

-Light and liberating but still warm and waterproof, these comfy boots are ideal if you don't like being weighed down over long distances, but the lack of cushioning and arch support might not suit everyone.
+Light and liberating but still warm and waterproof, the Vivobarefoot Tracker II hiking boot are ideal if you don't like being weighed down over long distances, but the lack of cushioning and arch support might not suit everyone.
 Overall, the quality of these leather boots stands out – coupled with their very versatile looks, we think these are a solid buy, especially for lovers of the barefoot shoe movement.